markkurossi/iql/README.md

 	     FILTER 'table:nth-of-type(3) tr' AS o
         WHERE ID <> null
      ) as orders
-WHERE orders.Product = products.ID AND orders.Customer = customers.ID
+WHERE orders.Product = products.ID AND orders.Customer = customers.ID;
 ```

 ```